Mathématique: Intergalactic Gate Bridge

 He’d told John he was going to eat.

 He is, maybe.
 But first, he’s going to find Carter.
-She’s out of that Top Secret Colonel Meeting.
-She has to be.
+She’s gotta be out of that Top Secret Colonel Meeting.
 Where would she go, on a ship like this?
 Where would he go if he’d just wasted an evening storming a building and there was science to do?

 Back to his lab.